jmdyck/es-spec-emu/notes_on_conversion_to_ecmarkup.md

 ## Miscellaneous:

-Frontmatter: I deleted everything up to the end of the ToC, except for the Copyright Notice.
+Frontmatter: I retained the Copyright Notice, replaced the Table of Contents with `<emu-placeholder for="toc">`, and deleted the rest.

 Sections: I figured it would be useful to know the section-number that each section had in ES6, so I put it into an HTML comment preceding